MinBZK/sdep.gov.nl/docs/ARCHITECTURE.md

 ## Overview

-SDEP is an online transactional processing (OLTP) application with straight transactional semantics:
+SDEP is an online transactional processing (OLTP) application where data is submitted in batch jobs:

 - Each endpoint (POST) demarcates one transaction
+- Partial failures allowed (and returned), using nested transactions with savepoints
+- Versioning by stapling (new record with same functional ID, different timestamp)
+- Technical IDs (20-character UUID strings) for GET responses and foreign key references
+- Optional functional IDs for POST requests (nullable, not auto-generated)
 - Single concurrency for platform or competent authority
-- Single delivery without versioning

 ## Layers